- In April 2017, it was revealed that an unprecedented but highly effective cyber espionage technique had been discovered by PwC.

 It’s recommended you show the PwC Operation Cloud Hopper report to your MSP as they may remain as yet unaware.

-What the findings mean to you
+What the findings

 Further to discussing the matter as openly and honestly as you can with your IT services provider, it’s important to remain alert and thoroughly monitor your systems even for subtle anomalies, as professional hackers are masters of blending in with their surroundings.